oren/oren.github.io/articles/thinking-in-systems/README.md

 ## Other Resources
 **Envisioning a Sustainable World**

 Donella H. Meadows talked about the need for building a responsible vision before policies and implementation.
-She also indicates how to develop a vision.
+She also demonstrate how to develop a vision, using something that feels like a type of meditation.
 [30 min video](https://donellameadows.org/donella-meadows-legacy/envisioning-a-sustainable-world/) and in a [Text format](https://donellameadows.org/archives/envisioning-a-sustainable-world/).